GildedPleb/eslint-config-current-thing/README.md

 **_Now with automated conflict discovery and mitigation!_**

-> _"Finally, we have a config we all equally hate!"_
+> _"Finally, a config everyone hates!"_

 ---

 Linting is too opinionated.
 In fact, it can become political. `Eslint Config Current Thing` generates an ESLint config objectively based on whatever the current thing is at the time of build w/r/t broad ecosystem-wide definitions and opinion around JavaScript linting.
-Now, those political preferences can be exposed for what they are and market competition can settle the debate.
+Now, market competition can settle the debate.

 Presently, lint the current thing combines these configs (and their plugins, submodules, etc.):